 NEW IN IDAHO: The Clinical Experience

-A clinical experience is a year-long program where new teachers are monitored and evaluated to provide feedback on their teaching skills and style while helping them adjust to leading the classroom.
-A clinical experience requires the individual to be the teacher of record.
+The Clinical Experience is a year-long program where new teachers are monitored and evaluated to provide feedback on their teaching skills and style while helping them adjust to leading the classroom.
+The Clinical Experience requires the individual to be the teacher of record.
 This program is not an unpaid internship, student teaching job, or substitute teaching job.